 - It is one of only 63 surviving examples of this remarkable machine

 - Get complete item description here

 To speak to one of our experts, call 1-888-711-8084

-A large step above the popular mechanical piano of the day, the Phonoliszt-Violina was quite expensive to produce, and therefore was only available to the most exclusive clientele.
-The need for its expense is evident when considering the astonishing complexity of the instrument.
+A large step above the popular mechanical piano of the day, the Phonoliszt-Violina was expensive to produce, and therefore was only available to the most exclusive clientele.
+The necessity for its expense is evident when considering the astonishing complexity of the instrument.
 Three violins playing strings tuned to D, A and E are bowed by a circular 1,350-strand horsehair bow cage, while a cross-strung Rönisch pianoforte accompanies the strings.
-Remarkably, both the piano and the violins are dynamic, allowing for a previously unheard of range of volume and tone.
-From the most delicate pianissimo to a crashing fortissimo, this unparalleled instrument has the ability to render musical pieces with all of the skill and vigor of a real musician.
-Over 900 rolls of music were created for the Phonoliszt-Violina over the decades, of which 50 rolls are included with the present machine.
+Remarkably, both the piano and the violins are dynamic, allowing for a previously unheard-of range of volume and tone.
+From the most delicate pianissimo to a crashing fortissimo, the unparalleled instrument has the ability to render musical pieces with all of the skill and vigor of a real musician.
+Over 900 music rolls were created for the Phonoliszt-Violina over the decades, of which 50 rolls are included with the present machine.

 106” high x 75” wide x 32” deep